yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-jan-2021/index.md

 This setting can be found in `Emulation > Configure > CPU > Unsafe` as a toggle option, `Inaccurate NaN handling`.

 {{< imgs
 	"./LM3_1.mp4| Luigi's Mansion 3, before and after the change.
-The general performance of the game improved drastically thanks to this PR.
+The general performance of the game improved drastically thanks to this PR."
   >}}

 On any digital system, all numbers are represented in a binary base in order to be stored and perform operations with them.